jagadekmeesala/ITG_EAGLE_Training/README.md

 - Webservices.
 - REST and SOAP Architectures.
 - XML and JSON.
+- JSON as a type of data storage for API and web apps.
 - What is Maven.
 - Steps to create a Springboot application.
 - Folder Structure in a springboot application